kishorh95/CucumberProject/README.md

 # CucumberProject

 Cucumber Project Involves Following details:

-HookTest
+Feature,
+StepDefinition,
+TestRunner,
+Scenario,
-Using Examplekeyword
+Using Examplekeyword,
-Using with Examplekeyword
+Using with Examplekeyword,
-Background
+HookTest,
+Background,

 1. Given : User is on Login Page
 2. When : User enters the username